andrew-h-lee/bandrockr/README.md

 This application was built with preferences that are NOT known to work together.

-If the application doesn't work as expected, please [report an issue](https://github.com/RailsApps/rails_apps_composer/issues and include these diagnostics):
+If the application doesn't work as expected, please [report an issue](https://github.com/RailsApps/rails_apps_composer/issues) & include these diagnostics:

-We'd also like to know if you've found combinations of recipes or preferences that do work together.
+Also like to know if you've found combinations of recipes or preferences that do work together.

 ### Credits